Who is Eggzotika?

 How did Eggzotika start?

 Googling craft ideas one sleepless night in 2014, Morgan saw a mosaic made with eggshells, and thought it would be fun to try.
 Within a week or two, a few necklaces were made, and friends encouraged him to make more.
-Over 500 one-of-a-kind items have been sold in the years since.
+Over 600 one-of-a-kind items have been sold in the years since.

 In 2015, we visited Öland, an island off the east coast of Sweden, where Morgan’s grandmother Amy grew up on a small farm.
 Standing inside the family's crumbling nearly-200-year-old chicken coop (left), it just seemed to make sense to create things with eggshells.
 Amy herself was a talented artist, and her loving spirit guides Morgan's hands and vision.

 All materials are non-toxic.
-Our home is smoke-free, but we do have 3 fur babies (see below).
+Our home is smoke-free, but we do have 4 fur babies (see below).

 Googling craft ideas one sleepless night in 2014, Morgan saw a mosaic made with eggshells, and thought it would be fun to try.
 Within a week or two, a few necklaces were made, and friends encouraged him to make more.
-Over 500 one-of-a-kind items have been sold in the years since.
+Over 600 one-of-a-kind items have been sold in the years since.

 In 2015, we visited Öland, an island off the east coast of Sweden, where Morgan’s grandmother Amy grew up on a small farm.
 Standing inside the family's crumbling nearly-200-year-old chicken coop (left), it just seemed to make sense to create things with eggshells.
 Amy herself was a talented artist, and her loving spirit guides Morgan's hands and vision.

 All materials are non-toxic.
-Our home is smoke-free, but we do have 3 fur babies (see below).
+Our home is smoke-free, but we do have 4 fur babies (see below).

 Why Eggs?

 Just as birds fly over every part of the world, eggs have been symbols of life, creative potential, fertility, good luck and hope, virtually everywhere throughout history.
-From China to India, Africa to the Americas, the Middle East to Europe, eggs have been placed in graves, given to newlyweds, eaten at funerals, decorated as offerings to deities, and broken on doorsteps or in farmer’s fields.
+Eggs have been placed in graves, given to newlyweds, eaten at funerals, decorated as offerings to deities, and broken on doorsteps or in farmer’s fields.
+In Christian traditions, particularly, eggs represent rebirth and renewal.
+In some cultures, the egg is symbolic of the creation of our planet itself.

 Just as birds fly over every part of the world, eggs have been symbols of life, creative potential, fertility, good luck and hope, virtually everywhere throughout history.
-From China to India, Africa to the Americas, the Middle East to Europe, eggs have been placed in graves, given to newlyweds, eaten at funerals, decorated as offerings to deities, and broken on doorsteps or in farmer’s fields.
+Eggs have been placed in graves, given to newlyweds, eaten at funerals, decorated as offerings to deities, and broken on doorsteps or in farmer’s fields.
+In Christian traditions, particularly, eggs represent rebirth and renewal.
+In some cultures, the egg is symbolic of the creation of our planet itself.

 Why Eggshell Mosaic?